 Since the introduction of mobile apps in the first PDAs, mobile app development has skyrocketed.
 Applications have nearly become a part of our life, with roughly 3 million apps accessible in the Google Play Store and over 250 million app downloads each day, according to the latest estimates.

-It is an understatement to say that mobile app development has become so popular in today’s digital world that it has spawned its own specialty business.
+It is an understatement to say that mobile app development has become so popular in today’s digital world that it has spawned its own speciality business.
 Since the introduction of mobile apps in the first PDAs, their popularity has skyrocketed.
 Applications have nearly become a part of our life, with roughly 3 million apps accessible in the Google Play Store and over 250 million app downloads each day, according to the latest estimates.

 The Eight Stages Of Mobile App Development Life Cycle